ngrx/platform/docs/store/api.md

 ## Initial State

-Configure initial state when providing Store. `initialState` can be either the actual state, or a function that returns the initial state:
+Configure initial state when providing Store. `initialState` can be either the actual state or a function that returns the initial state:

 ```ts
 import { StoreModule } from '@ngrx/store';